 There are three things you need to enter:

-If your case is not agreed, meaning you and your spouse cannot agree on ALL there terms of your divorce, then you would be considered a “contested” divorce.
+If your case is not agreed, meaning you and your spouse cannot agree on ALL the terms of your divorce, then you would be considered a “contested” divorce.
 We currently charge hourly fees for contested divorces.
-My billable hour is $300, and I usually anywhere from $1500 to $2,500 in advance fees prior to representation.
+Our litigation attorney bills at $350 per hour and my rate is $400 per hour, and we usually charge anywhere from $2,500.00 to $5,000.00 in advanced fees prior to representation.
 Again, it depends on the complexity of your case.
 You control the purse strings to your case.

 I am sure there are many attorneys out there who charge less, but I can assure you that none have the client reviews that our office does.
 Our clients have made us the top rated divorce firm in Dallas on Avvo.com and we are the second highest rated in Texas.